getfretless/mutant-school-docs/source/includes/_mutants_update.md

 Error Code | Meaning
 ---------- | -------
 400        | Bad Request -- Your request is bad, and you should feel bad.
+You could be missing parameters, or the parameters are malformed.
-404        | Not Found -- The specified mutant could not be found.
+404        | Not Found -- There's no mutant with that ID.
 422        | Unprocessable Entity -- Probably a data validation error.
 Check response for details.
 Sample response: <br><code>{"power":["can't be blank"],"eligibility_ends_at":["is before the eligibility start date"]}</code>
 500        | Internal Server Error -- It's probably our fault.